mdrakiburrahman/sgx-pyspark-sql-demo/README.md

 ## Scenario 3: Big Data processing with Spark with Scone running on Confidential AKS clusters

+In this scenario, we leverage Spark with Scone on a [Confidential Capable AKS cluster](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started) to showcase a sample pattern for processing larger datasets in a distributed fashion, as well as showcasing confidential analytics on relational Database Engines storing confidential data.

+> As a pre-requsite to this scenario, an Azure SQL Database with Always Encrypted with secure enclaves is required.
+Please follow the detailed steps outlined in this [`sql-server-samples` repository](https://github.com/microsoft/sql-server-samples/blob/master/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database/README.md) to deploy the `ContosoHR` Database.
+We will not be using the App Service web app that is included in this scenario.

+Our Spark application will process 2 sample datasets from 2 data sources:
-In this scenario, we leverage Spark with Scone on a [Confidential Capable AKS cluster](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started) to process larger datasets in a distributed fashion.
-The Dataset we use is the common [NYC Taxi](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=pyspark) Dataset - where we demonstrate a simple Spark Job ([`COUNT *`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.count.html)) on 1.5 Billion Rows of Parquet files (50 GB) stored on Azure Blob Storage:
+1. [Azure Data Lake Storage - Parquet files](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction): We use is the common [NYC Taxi](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=pyspark) Dataset - where we demonstrate a simple Spark Job ([`COUNT *`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.count.html)) on 1.5 Billion Rows of Parquet files (50 GB) stored on Azure Data Lake Storage.
+2. [Azure SQL DB - Always Encrypted with secure enclaves](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-enclaves?view=sql-server-ver15): We showcase how to access Always Encrypted data (Encrypted [`ContosoHR` Database](https://github.com/microsoft/sql-server-samples/blob/master/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database/README.md#demos-steps-1) from this sample) as plaintext inside the Spark Container Enclave.

 > Azure Confidential Enclave VM's [DCsv3 and DCdsv3](https://docs.microsoft.com/en-us/azure/virtual-machines/dcv3-series) is in public preview and offers large EPC memeory sizes to help run memory intensive applications like analytics.